-Coordinator, Cough Hygiene Initiative
+, Cough Hygiene Initiative

-Photos are unsheltered people who received a free LED headlamp in participation in the Cough Hygiene Intitiative rollout.
+Photos are unsheltered people who received a free LED headlamp in participation in the Cough Hygiene Intitiative rollout

 In Jacksonville, Florida, 99 cases of tuberculosis were not reported to the satisfaction of many observers, leading to 13 deaths.
 According to assessment published by the Center for Disease Control, a similar outbreak in New York State could have been averted with dissemination of better infection control practices.
-In Santa Barbara, California, the Unitarian warming centers suppressed dissemination of cough hygiene education as a national epidemic of influenza swept across the country.
-And as reported in the Los Angeles Times, the LA Rescue Mission lost track of 4,650 persons who may have been exposed to an active infectious tuberculosis case.
+In Santa Barbara, California, the " Freedom Warming Centers " suppressed dissemination of cough hygiene education as a national epidemic of influenza swept across the country.
+To yhis day they have not responded to requests to review disease control measures such as handwashing and flu shots.